 (Divi has become the most popular WordPress theme in the world because its visual editor is so easy to use).

-I’ll show you the exact methods that have worked for me and many other successful bloggers, and how to adapt to the current online space.
+I’ll show you the methods that have worked for me and so many other successful bloggers, and how to adapt to the current online space.
 So even if you’re a total beginner, you’ll start ahead of the curve.

-Total Time: 5 minutes to install WordPress on your own server (it’s easy with Bluehost), and 20 more minutes or so to set it up with the best practices.
+Total Time: 5 minutes to install WordPress on your own server (it’s easy with Bluehost), and 20 more minutes or so to tinker with the settings for best practices.

 How to Start a Blog with WordPress

 If you already have hosting, feel free to skip ahead to the settings and WordPress setup section of this guide.

 Creatoko runs on full disclosure: This website earns a commission for referrals to some of the brands I link to.
 I only recommend brands I actually use and trust.
 Since most hosts have affiliate programs, I could recommend something else and still get a commission.
 Bluehost is the host officially recommended by WordPress, and it’s perfect for beginners.
 For the record, my sites are on Bluehost, Kinsta, WP Engine, and GoDaddy.
 I prefer Bluehost for new sites and Kinsta for heavier-resource projects since it’s more expensive.

 Now let me tell you a little more about why we’re using WordPress.

 WordPress is a full content management system.
 It gives you the freedom to easily make whatever site you want, not just a blog.